Combining Multiprocessing and Asyncio in Python for Performance Boosts(Updated in 2026)

 In this case, we will use the Google Books Ngram Dataset, which counts the frequency of each string combination in various books by year from 1500 to 2012.

-The Google Books Ngram dataset is free for any purpose, and today we will use these datasets below:
+The Google Books Ngram dataset is free for any purpose, and today we will use the following datasets:

 We aim to count the cumulative number of times each word is counted by the result set.